 Berklee YouTube Hack Day brings together a group industry experts and alumni who have succeeded at making videos that have attracted massive viewership.
 They'll teach students exactly what they need to know to produce high-quality, compelling content.

-AJ Rafael is a Berklee alumnus, recording artist, and YouTube sensation whose YouTube videos have been watched by nearly 100 million.
-His social media following includes more than 400,000 YouTube subscribers, 200,000 Facebook fans, and 129,000 followers on Twitter.
+AJ Rafael is a Berklee alumnus, recording artist, and YouTube sensation whose YouTube videos have been watched by more than 106 million people, and his following on the platform boasts more than 500,000 subscribers.
 Since January 2011, Rafael has been consistently recognized in the Top 20 on Billboard’s "Uncharted" chart.
-Rafael released his album, Red Roses, in June 2011 in U.S. stores nationwide and digitally on iTunes, charting in the Top 10 pop albums and peaking at No. 13 on Billboard’s “Heatseeker” chart.
+Rafael released his album, Red Roses, in June 2011 in U.S. stores nationwide and digitally on iTunes.
+The album debuted at No. 4 on the iTunes Pop Album charts, charting in the Top 10 pop albums and peaking at No. 13 on Billboard’s “Heatseeker” chart.
 Rafael has performed throughout the United States and internationally, in countries such as Australia, Canada, Austria, and the Philippines.

 Ben Meyers is a Berklee student, professional videographer, founder of 21Summit Productions, and recording artist with pop band Me vs. Gravity.
 His reason for coming to Berklee sets him apart.
 After working as a music video director and cinematographer in high school, he decided to avoid film school and the typically stiff competition for field work.
 At Berklee, he had the advantage of being one of the few students at the college focusing more on video more than music.
 He has learned a majority of his craft from doing—a concept he feels strongly about.
 He has worked with student bands, professors, architectural companies, yoga pants companies, colleges, and more.
 He was the lead cinematographer on the feature film, The Guide.